Service Fabric application upgrade: advanced topics

 In Monitored mode, Service Fabric applies health policies to ensure that the application is healthy as the upgrade progresses.
 If health policies are violated, then the upgrade is either suspended or automatically rolled back depending on the specified FailureAction.

 In UnmonitoredManual mode, the application administrator has total control over the progression of the upgrade.
 This mode is useful when applying custom health evaluation policies or performing non-conventional upgrades to bypass health monitoring completely (e.g. the application is already in data loss).
 An upgrade running in this mode will suspend itself after completing each UD and must be explicitly resumed using Resume-ServiceFabricApplicationUpgrade.
 When an upgrade is suspended and ready to be resumed by the user, its upgrade state will show RollforwardPending (see UpgradeState).

 Finally, the UnmonitoredAuto mode is useful for performing fast upgrade iterations during service development or testing since no user input is required and no application health policies are evaluated.

 Upgrade with a diff package

-- A diff package is preferred when you have a large application package that references several service manifest files and/or several code packages, config packages, or data packages.
+- When you have a large application package that references several service manifest files and/or several code packages, config packages, or data packages.

-- A diff package is preferred when you have a deployment system that generates the build layout directly from your application build process.
+- When you have a deployment system that generates the build layout directly from your application build process.
 In this case, even though the code hasn't changed, newly built assemblies get a different checksum.
 Using a full application package would require you to update the version on all code packages.
 Using a diff package, you only provide the files that changed and the manifest files where the version has changed.

-When an application is upgraded using Visual Studio, the diff package is published automatically.
-To create a diff package manually, the application manifest, and the service manifests must be updated, but only the changed packages should be included in the final application package.
+When an application is upgraded using Visual Studio, a diff package is published automatically.
+To create a diff package manually, the application manifest and the service manifests must be updated, but only the changed packages should be included in the final application package.

 For example, let's start with the following application (version numbers provided for ease of understanding):